 VantageScore, a credit score model designed by the three credit bureaus, offers another way for consumers to educate themselves about credit.
 Here’s what you need to know.

-Credit scores tell lenders how risky a borrower you are and are a key factor in their decisions on whether to lend, and at what rate.
+Credit scores tell lenders how risky a borrower you are and serve as a key factor in their decisions on whether to lend, and at what rate.
 The higher the number, the better the deal is for a consumer.

 VantageScore was jointly introduced by the credit bureaus in March 2006.
 Like the FICO score, VantageScore is at its core a complicated formula that takes information about a consumer’s payment behavior and crunches it into a single, three-digit number.